Commission complaints – what you need to know

 What this means for you

-• You don’t need to do anything right now, we’ll contact you directly.
+• You don’t need to do anything right now, if you are potentially entitled to redress we’ll contact you directly after the scheme start dates, shown above.

 • Watch out for scams: If someone contacts you unexpectedly offering compensation, don’t share your personal details.
 Hang up and contact us directly.